- This event has passed.

 - USCF Regular

 The Pittsburgh Chess Club reserves the right to assign any player to a higher-rated section based on the player’s rating history.
 Any player who does not have any of the USCF ratings listed above will be entered as an unrated player.

-- If the lowest quad has at least 6 players, a 2nd place $65 prize will be added.
+- If the lowest quad has at least 6 players, then 2nd Place winner(s) will receive a ribbon.

-- If the lowest quad has 7 players, then a 3rd place $50 will be added.
+- If the lowest quad has 7 players, then 3rd Place winner(s) will receive a ribbon.

 - Players must be current US Chess Federation members.

 - Players do not need to be Pittsburgh Chess Club members, but there is a discount on entry fees

 - No half-point byes allowed –please plan to play all rounds.